Subtly flavored, charred to perfection and swimming in a concoction of deliciousness, these roasted Italian peppers are a treat for your taste buds!

 See recipe card for quantities.

-How to Make the Roasted Sweet Peppers
+How to Make Roasted Italian Peppers

 Add them to a bowl or a glass jar with the rest of the ingredients and set aside for a few hours.